 There are many Mac maintenance and cleanup tools out there, one of which is MacReviver — an app, like its name indicates, aims to revive the performance of a Mac computer.

 Does the app work as it advertises?
 What benefits does it have to offer?
-More importantly, is it safe and worth installing on your Mac machine?
+More importantly, is it safe and worth installing on your Mac computer?

-In this MacReviver review, I'm going to share my personal take after using it on my MacBook for some time.
+In this review, I’m going to share my personal take after using it on my MacBook for some time.
 You’ll also learn the pros and cons of the app.
 Let’s get started.

-MacReviver is a simple and easy to use Mac app.
-It has a clean and friendly interface, so you don't need to be tech-savvy to use it.
+MacReviver has a clean and friendly interface, so you don’t need to be tech-savvy to use it.
 The software is actually like a Mac toolbox that integrates a dozen smaller tools, each solves a specific problem.
 Hence the main value proposition for MacReviver is clear — it all comes down to convenience, due to its all-in-one concept.

 However, not all features are great, some you might never need to touch.
 In my opinion, it’s not a magic app that will boost your Mac performance and make your machine run 3X faster, though it would help to some extent depending on your Mac’s situation.
 But, it works great to clean up wasted space available for deletion.

 MacReviver has both a free and full version.
 The free version allows you to access certain features like Duplicates Finder, Battery Optimization, and Files Finder without paying a cent; While the full version costs US$ 49.99 and includes unlimited features, updates, and support.